ismael-hasan/PokemonBattles/README.md

 - Understand how the CSV files are read, and its contents stored in variables.
 - Understand what the GameStatus contains, and how it is used.
 For instance, the GameStatus contains a list of the pokemons that the player has, so each time we have to show the pokemon list we get it from the GameStatus.
 - **Spend enough time doing all of the previous tasks**.
+-

+### Fix a bug
+When you tried the game you may have realized that when several Pokemon participate in a fight, only the Pokemon selected first gets the XP - it is not shared among all as explained _Fight End_ .
+Try to fix this intentional (cough, cough) bug so it works as explained in that section.

 ### Save/load game
 All of the info in the current game is stored in an object of type GameStatus.